We’ll help you navigate the maze of government red tape to qualify and receive Medicaid benefits.

 If your income levels and assets currently exceed the limits for qualification, you may still be eligible in your later years.
 Medicaid is a helpful program to cover long-term care expenses later in life, assuming you qualify.
 Allowing the government to pay these expenses will preserve your assets and property so they can be passed to the ones you love.
 This will prevent the government from draining your estate as a result of rising long-term care costs.

-If you’d rather have Medicaid pay long-term care expenses as opposed to your estate, you should start planning now.
-We’ll help you develop a plan legally transfer your assets and properties so that you do qualify for Medicaid when you need it.
+If you’d rather have the government pay long-term care expenses as opposed to your estate, you should start planning now.
+We’ll help you develop a plan legally transfer your assets and properties so that you do qualify when you need it.
 This plan will ensure that you don’t incur any penalties by transferring assets, and that your application process goes smoothly.